-Mariana Branco is an economist and evaluator with more than 5 years of experience measuring the economic returns of social investments.
-She worked, studied and volunteered in a wide range of countries; has a track record in impact assessment and policy evaluation; is a board member of the European Evaluation Society; coordinated a branch of the Portuguese Mission for the Refugees and is building a career in Monitoring & Evaluation of humanitarian actions.
+Mariana Branco is an economist and independent evaluator with more than 5 years of experience measuring the economic returns of social investments.
+She worked, studied and volunteered in a wide range of countries; is a board member of the European Evaluation Society; coordinated a branch of the Portuguese Mission for the Refugees and is currently a consultant at the World Bank Independent Evaluation Group, in Washington DC.

 Beginning, my passion

 Politics and the socio-economics have been my passion since my early adolescence.
 Even then I understood that poverty was not an unchangeable truth, but a diagnosis of a problem that had a solution.
 Therefore I made a commitment to spend my life exploring possible solutions for it.